-The Input Feeds configuration page allows you to assign and edit input feed descriptive names, operational voltage, and maximum load capacity.
+The Input Feeds configuration page is used for assignment and/or editing of input feed descriptive names, operational voltage and maximum load capacity.

 Creating a descriptive input feed name:

 In the Input Feed Name field, enter a descriptive name and click Apply.